-We believe our opportunities increase as more sales are transacted online.
+Our opportunities increase as more sales are transacted online.
 Global eCommerce sales grew 28% to approximately \$4.3 trillion in 2020 compared to 2019 and are expected to grow to approximately \$6.4 trillion by 2024, representing a CAGR of 13.8% over the five-year period since 2019.
 Fueling this trend in part is the growing prevalence of omnichannel commerce, which is increasingly incorporating elements of eCommerce (e.g. buy-online-pickup-in-store).

 eCommerce volumes are disproportionately controlled by large online merchants who comprise our core online merchant base.
-According to management calculations based on data provided by ecommerceDB, online merchants with more than \$75 million in annual online sales in 2020 comprised 85% of eCommerce sales made directly from the retailer's website or mobile app.
+Online merchants with more than \$75 million in annual online sales make up 85% of eCommerce sales made directly from the retailer's website or mobile app.

-eCommerce is difficult to execute, especially on a global scale legitimate consumers, resulting in large financial losses and damaged brand reputations.
+eCommerce is difficult to execute, especially on a global scale

+Online merchants face numerous fraud-related risks, which include stolen payment credentials, compromised consumer accounts and illegitimate refund claims.
+Fraudsters can easily impersonate legitimate consumers, resulting in large financial losses and damaged brand reputations.
 Consumers can falsely claim that their orders never arrived, or that the product they purchased was damaged on delivery.